itsjoshuagraves/digitalgarden/content/workshops.md

 ## Current Offerings

-I'm focused on teaching teams how and why to embrace healthy conflict.

-I offer customized workshops, both in-person or remote, and talks for your teams, too!
-Just [get in touch](mailto:hello@joshuamauldin.com) and we can discuss what you need.

 ### We Need to Talk

+Based off my [upcoming book](/we-need-to-talk).
 For most of us, conflict is often something we try to avoid.
 Yet, truly embracing “healthy” conflict is your team’s secret to building great products.

 In this workshop, you how to leverage healthy conflict with practical, equitable, non-prescriptive methods, and craft the best possible version of your product, your team, and even yourself.
 Through exercises, worksheets, and facilitated discussion, you'll leave with tools you can put to use in your next hard conversation.